 The MTM-program provides students with a careful balance of managerial knowledge and specialist skills tailored specifically towards the tourism sector.
 The ability to be resilient and adaptable to changes is a critical requirement for survival.
 Managers need to be able to take charge and to implement tough and decisive actions.
 This requires innovative and comprehensive networking skills.
 Therefore this prestigious degree enables students to take charge of these changes effectively with great confidence and make use of the abundant opportunities of tomorrow.

 The core components of the MBA program cover the following areas of qualifications:

 - The phenomenon of tourism and its systems

 - Tourism demand

-- Strategic and operative marketing competences in tourism
+- Strategic and operative marketing competencies in tourism

 - International and global tourism management

-- Specific management competences in tourism (a.o. project management, e-tourism, quality management and process management)
+- Specific management competencies in tourism (a.o. project management, e-tourism, quality management and process management)

 - Marketing research in tourism

 The MBA in International Tourism Management is completed with the master's examination which is taken after two semesters.
 Students are required to write their master´s thesis at the end of the second semester when all modules have fully been covered.
 The thesis has to be defended in an oral exam.
 In case a student does an internship after the second semester the oral exam takes place after the third semester.